buildkite/agent-stack-k8s/DEVELOPMENT.md

 To get the integration test running locally, you will need:

-1. A valid Buildkite API token.
+1. A valid Buildkite API token with GraphQL enabled.
 2. A valid Buildkite Agent Token in your target Buildkite Cluster.
 3. The name of your Buildkite organization (slug) and your target Buildkite Cluster UUID.
 4. Depending on test cases, you may also need SSH keys, please keep reading.